Electrical and Electronic Engineering MEng/BEng (Hons)

 Course overview

-EEE engineers are hugely involved in the expanding world of electrical vehicle design and make enormous contributions in terms of technological innovation and advancement in a range of other specialised fields; for example, aerospace systems, civil engineering in projects such as high-speed train design and development.
+Electrical and electronic engineers are hugely involved in the expanding world of electrical vehicle design and make enormous contributions in terms of technological innovation and advancement in a range of other specialised fields, e.g. aerospace systems, civil engineering in projects such as high-speed train design and development.

 • The course aims to develop and implement a multiplicity of systems associated with electrical and electronic engineering.
 On the electrical side, you could be involved in the generation, transmission and control of electrical energy or machine design and the implementation of power drive systems, which links to power electronic engineering.

-• From the outset, we aim to place an emphasis on innovation, design, and development to enable you the opportunity to enrich your technical skills in the field of electrification of vehicle and control systems.
+• From the outset, we aim to place an emphasis on innovation, design, and development to give you the chance to enrich your technical skills in the field of electrification of vehicle and control systems.

 A star in the centre of a rosette.